RainyXeon/Mutsuki/README.md

 # Mutsuki framework

 This is the framework that I used for RainyXeon/ByteBlaze discord bot.
-Inspired from Adivise/NanoSpace (Im not based in that).
+Inspired by Adivise/NanoSpace (Im not based in that).

 # Install